antoine-tran/trove4j/README.txt

    not be retrieved with bar, since there is no way to override hashCode() or equals() on language array objects.

-   In a gnu.trove.THashMap, however, you can implement a TObjectHashingStrategy to enable hashing on arrays:
+   In a gnu.trove.map.hash.TCustomHashMap, however, you can implement a gnu.trove.strategy.HashingStrategy to enable hashing on arrays:
     class CharArrayStrategy implements HashingStrategy {
         public int computeHashCode(Object o) {
             char[] c = (char[])o;